ptournem/GoogleMappedPostWPPlugin/readme.txt

 1. This is the basic usage of the plugin to display a map of located posts
 2. This is the result (you only see one post here, but there are some more that you can access by clicking on buttons)

+== Changelog ==

+1.1 : you are now able to change the initial google map zoom